Metropolitan Cathedral, Sucre - Things to Do at Metropolitan Cathedral

 Casa de la Libertad

-Historic house where Bolivia's independence was declared, now a museum showcasing the country's founding documents
+The house where Bolivia's independence was declared, now a fascinating museum just steps from the cathedral

 Convento de San Felipe Neri